Safety and Security

-October 1, 2012 Jeanne Clery - Annual Security Report 2011 for TTC Shelbyville
+October 1, 2012 Jeanne Clery - Annual Security Report 2012 for TCAT Shelbyville

 Short Message Service (SMS) is a telecommunications protocol that allows the sending of text messages.
 In an effort to help alert students, faculty and staff of any emergencies that may be taking place within the school, the IT Department along with the coordination of Administration and Student Services and local law enforcement authorities have a policy in place to page the aforesaid individuals during a crisis in the event of an emergency.
 This system allows for short alert/emergency text messages to be sent within seconds of an event.
 The alert messaging system is found on the instructor's desk.
 In the event of an emergency, to use the phone system, pick up the phone, select a line and dial 9-911.